-Dickinson students and faculty engage in a variety of climate change related research, much of it supported by Cool Climate and Sustainability Education Fund grants from the Center for Sustainability Education, and grants from Research & Development.
+Dickinson students and faculty engage in a variety of climate change related research, much of it supported by Sustainability Education Fund (SEF) grants from the Center for Sustainability Education, and grants from Research & Development.
 Examples of climate research includes the following:

 Biology Professor Tom Arnold developed a Free-Ocean-Carbon-Enrichment (FOCE) system to study the effects of ocean acidification on coastal ecosystems in the field.
 Working with Dickinson students Christopher Mealey, Hannah Leahey and Kelly Maers, Professor Arnold used the FOCE system to test the effects of acidification on seagrasses in Chesapeake Bay tributaries.
 That work, combined with related research in the Mediterranean, resulted in a peer-reviewed publication by the students, Professor Arnold and other co-authors in PLOS ONE.
 Professor Arnold also took his FOCE system to Australia to pilot Dickinson's Global Scholars Program at the University of Queensland.
 Students in the program conducted field research with Professor Arnold on ocean acidification in marine systems of Moreton Bay, Australia.

 Climate Change and Africa:

 CSE Director Neil Leary and Professor Pauline Dube of the University of Botswana are overseeing the peer-review of the Africa chapter of the forthcoming 5th assessment report of the Intergovernmental Panel on Climate Change (IPCC).

 Earth Sciences Professor Jeff Niemitz and Kyle Long '13 collected and analyzed sediment samples from the Yellow Breeches Creek to test hypotheses about the effects of extreme climate events on nutrient fluxes into the bay.
 Extreme rainfall events are likely to become more frequent in the future.